ApexCaptain/BlueberrySherbet/README.md

 ![](ReadMeRes/logoWithText.png)

 BlueberrySherbet supports [READ], [WRITE], [WRITE_WITHOUT_RESPONSE], [NOTIFY] and [INDICATE] methods.
-If you declare BLE API as Kotlin interface, BlueberrySherbet turns your interface into implemented service class file.
+If you declare a BLE API as Kotlin interface, BlueberrySherbet turns it into an implemented service class file.
 Each API from the created service can make an asynchronous BLE request to the connected device.
 Every call can be converted as a form of RxJava2, Coroutine or just simple callback.

 Download
 ========